FallenFoil/FallenFoil/README.md

 ### Hello there 👋🌎

-- 🔭 I’m currently working on my Masters Theasis about embebed systems security
+- 🔭 I’m currently working on my Master's thesis about embedded systems security
 - 🌱 Learning **Deep Reinforcement Learning** and **Cryptography**
 - 📫 You can find me:
   - [Github](https://www.github.com/FallenFoil/)